Great news for avid bikers: Singapore's turning into a cycling city. We pick the best bike trails for all sorts of wheeled adventures.

 Start point: Tanjong Rhu Promenade, located opposite the Singapore Sports Hub

 For aspiring mountain bikers: Pulau Ubin

 Away from the concrete terrain of Singapore, this largely untouched island is a breath of fresh air – it’s charmingly rustic, and still boasts remnants of old Singapore life including villages and raw landscapes.
 Its abundant forests were begging to be explored, and so we did, in an adrenaline-pumping mountain biking adventure which encompassed trips through a rustic village, a short hike detour up Ubin’s highest hill, and explorations of serene quarries.
-Head here the full story on how we tackled the trail!

 Start point: Pulau Ubin Village